MediaArea/MediaConch/DesignNarrative.md

 ### Cross Platform Support

 MediaArea excels in open source development for cross-platform support and chooses development frameworks and tools that enable cross-platform support to be maintained.
 Several applications developed by MediaArea such as QCTools, MediaInfo, and DVAnalyzer are available under nearly all major operating systems.
-To achieve this we will program in C++ and use the Qt application framework.
+To achieve this we will program in C++ and use the Qt application framework (only for the GUI, pending licensing).

 For an impression of MediaArea's focus on cross platform usability please see our download pages: